 A field growing both eligible and non-eligible crops does not need to pass the performance standard in its non-eligible crop years to maintain eligibility, so long as N use does not increase significantly in the non-eligible crop years.
-Specifically, the N application rate in a non-eligible crop year of the project must be within 15 percent of the average N rate from the past five seasons-planting thatseasons for the non-eligible crop.27- If the N rate for the non-eligible crop year is greater than 15 percent of the historic average, the field will forfeit eligibility for the subsequent eligible crop year.28 Verifiers shall review non-eligible crop year reporting data as part of their eligibility assessment for the next eligible crop year.
-See Section 6.3.3.2 for continuous reporting requirements in non-eligible crop years.
+Specifically, the N application rate in a non-eligible crop year of the project must be within 15 percent of the average N rate from the past five planting seasons for the non-eligible crop.
+If the N rate for the non-eligible crop year is greater